GregReinheimer/IT-Digital-Forensics-Lab-Scenarios/Gathering Forensic Evidence Using Windows Utilities and Windows Registry/README.md

 ## Objective

-Using several utilities to perform live analysis on a Windows Server 2019 system, by exploring evidence-rich areas of the Windows operating system using the Windows utilities and the Windows Registry.
-Then investigating the Windows drive image and conducting forensic analysis by using Paraben's E3 to explore: NTFS file system, Windows Registry on Windows 10 drive image, and Windows artifacts (link files and browser history.
+Using Windows utilities to inspect active processes, network activity, and file system changes, then explore the Windows Registry to gather system and user-related forensic evidence.

 ## Business Scenario